ambaye15/AQSM_SW1PerS/docs/instructions.md

 ### `data/`

-Refer to `Motion sensor data access instructions.pdf` (in the same directory as these intructions) for details on obtaining the accelerometer data, which has been previously published [@goodwinmoving].
+Refer to `Motion sensor data access instructions.pdf` (in the same directory as these intructions) for details on obtaining the accelerometer data, which has been previously published [@goodwin2014].

 Once downloaded, extract the data folder and place it into the Dataset directory alongside the following files: